stefaniuk/link-capture-browser-extension/docs/adr/ADR-002_Extension_API_Authentication.md

 - The extension will need Chrome Identity API integration and redirect URI registration.
 - The manifest will need the `identity` permission and environment-specific auth configuration.
 - The mock environment must simulate authenticated, unauthenticated, expired-token, and insufficient-scope responses.
-- The team still needs a follow-up decision on the exact scopes for each environment.
+- The backend and identity-provider configuration must keep the selected scope set and audience aligned across environments.
+- The implementation must restore the authenticated session after browser restart by using the persisted refresh token for the active environment.

 This decision no longer applies if the backend stops using user-scoped API authorization, or if the platform shifts to a materially different supported authentication mechanism.